toalina/mytravelmap/README.md

 ## Folder Structure

-- api = back-end stuff
+- api = back-end stuff, for development
-- app = front-end stuff
+- app = front-end stuff, for development
 - db = database
 - gulp = gulp tasks (see Gulp section)
-- public = post production, what the public will actually view
+- public = for production!
   - !!! stuff from /api and /app will pipe through Gulp tasks into /public, so don't worry or change code in /public folder!
 - test = test files for javascript modules